 PUBLIC AND STUDENT BENEFIT: Students would have access to courses that meet local district needs.

 PROCEDURAL AND REPORTING IMPLICATIONS: None.

 OTHER COMMENTS AND RELATED ISSUES: None.

-Approve the innovative courses that do not fall within any of the subject areas of the foundation or enrichment curriculum as shown in the separate exhibit.
+Approve the innovative courses that do not fall within any of the subject areas of the foundation or enrichment curriculum as shown in Attachment III.

 Staff Members Responsible:

 Standards and Programs

 Norma Torres-Martinez, Deputy Associate Commissioner